AshleyHintz/e235/deadfish.md

 1. **Make sure it’s really dead.** Sometimes fish can appear dead, but are actually sick or in distress.
-Before you dispose of the body, make sure that your fish is actually dead.[5]Sometimes fish can swim on their side or upside down because they are constipated.
+Before you dispose of the body, make sure that your fish is actually dead.
+Sometimes fish can swim on their side or upside down because they are constipated.
 Check the gills, eyes, and skin carefully.
 Watch the gill covers closely.
 For a few moments, watch your fish to make sure it’s not just breathing very slowly.
 Does it respond when you gently nudge it?
 If the skin has become discolored or white, it may indicate rotting, parasites, or disease.